simulated-reality/power/leakage/README.md

-# Dynamic
+# Leakage

-The package provides algorithms for calculating the dynamic power.
+The package provides algorithms for calculating the leakage power.

 ## [Documentation][doc]